 - Sets up the inference engine

-- Sets up USB devices so they can be accessed through python
+- Sets up USB devices for access in python

 - Launches the software suite.